undu/last_job_id/README.md

 # last_job_id

-Get the id of the last job to be started.
+Get the id of one or more existing jobs

 ## Install